Configuration

 export COPINANCEOS_GEMINI_API_KEY=your-api-key-here3.
 Verify

-copinance research ask "What is the current price?" --symbol AAPLIf configured correctly, you’ll see AI analysis.
+copinance ask "What is the current price?" --symbol AAPLIf configured correctly, you’ll see AI analysis.
 If not, check:

 .envfile is in the project root- Variable name is exactly